pavanpc/Message-Queue/README.md

    Date  - 27-Sep-2015
 */

-The Library to implement different  queue implementaions like Inmemory Queue, File Queue and SQS queue It also supports different implementations based on environment like Local, prod , statging etc
+A Library to implement different  queue implementaions like Inmemory Queue, File Queue and SQS queue It also supports different implementations based on environment like Local, prod , statging etc

 #Design Details
 --------------------
-**** Please take a look into class_diagram file for the complete  design !
+** Please take a look into class_diagram file for the complete  design ! **
 1. The library implents a common interface QueueService with method signatures
 2. AbstarctQueue Service classs implements this and adds basic behaviors
 3. Diffrent Queue service like File and In memory inherits from AbstarctQueue service and adds its own implementations